 - Financial Aid for Online Colleges: Federal financial aid is available to online students who attend accredited universities, and this guide can help with finding schools.

 Colleges and Career Schools in the Fort Davis Area

 While most higher education opportunities are at least 100 miles away from Fort Davis, one university is located about a half hour’s drive away.

-- Sul Ross University: A 4-year school located in nearby Alpine, approximately 25 miles from Fort Davis, offering bachelor’s and graduate degrees.
+- Sul Ross State University: A 4-year school located in nearby Alpine, approximately 25 miles from Fort Davis, offering Bachelor’s and Master’s degrees.

-- University of Texas of the Permian Basin: Part of the University of Texas system offering 4-year and graduate degrees, approximately 150 miles from Fort Davis.
+- University of Texas of the Permian Basin: Part of the University of Texas system offering Bachelor’s and Master’s degrees, approximately 150 miles from Fort Davis.

 - Midland College: A school offering 2- and 4-year degrees to students from rural areas of Texas, located in Midland, approximately 170 miles from Fort Davis.

 - Odessa College-Pecos: An extension college offering career instruction and degrees, approximately 100 miles from Fort Davis.

 Because of Fort Davis’ rural location, online learning is a useful tool for residents of the area who wish to earn a postsecondary degree or training.

 - Texas State University Online Undergraduate Programs: Students who live far away from a Texas State University can still take courses via the university’s online program.